ROOFS: RObust biOmarker Feature Selection: Results

-Our motivation in the PIONeeR study was to establish a biomarker signature capable of explaining resistance to immunotherapy in advanced lung cancer.
-We first applied our benchmarking pipeline, as described in Methods and illustrated in Figure \ref{scheme}, using classical LASSO (Least Absolute Shrinkage and Selection Operator) as a baseline FS method.
+We first applied our benchmarking pipeline, as described in Methods and illustrated in Fig. \ref{fig:scheme}A, using classical LASSO (Least Absolute Shrinkage and Selection Operator) as a baseline FS method.
 LASSO remains a standard FS approach in biomedical data analysis due to its simplicity of interpretation and computational efficiency, but it has been shown to be inconsistent (i.e., unable to recover a true model) in the presence of linear dependencies among features, which is common in high-dimensional problems \cite{Zhao_Yu_2006}.
-On the PIONeeR data, LASSO showed moderate stability (S = 0.34, Figure \ref{fig1}A) and high variability in features selected across bootstrap datasets, with 255 out of 374 features selected in at least 1 bootstrap (Figure \ref{fig1}A).
-LASSO-selected feature sets varied substantially in size, ranging from 13 to 42 predictors, and the corresponding post-selection models, trained using classical ML classifiers, achieved out-of-bag AUC values ($\theta_{\text{out}}$ in the Methods) between 0.49 and 0.78.
+On the PIONeeR data, LASSO showed poor stability (S = 0.34, Fig. \ref{fig1}A) and considerable variability in features selected across bootstrap datasets, with 255 out of 374 features selected in at least 1 bootstrap.
+LASSO-selected feature sets varied substantially in size, ranging from 13 to 42 predictors, and the corresponding post-selection models, trained using classical ML classifiers, achieved out-of-bag AUC values ($\theta_{\text{out}}$) between 0.49 and 0.78 (Fig. \ref{fig1}B).
 The apparent LASSO model selected 25 features, of which only 12 were selected with high confidence (defined here as being chosen in at least 50\% of bootstrap models), and none were selected across all bootstraps.
-Low selection frequency of the remaining 13 features raised concerns about their potential clinical relevance and generalizability of the signature.
+Low selection frequency of the remaining 13 features raised concerns about their potential clinical relevance and the generalizability of the signature.